Here are the most infuriating details of Amazon’s HQ2 deals

 - Amazon announced that it’s donating space for industrial businesses, a school, and green space in Long Island City–but those projects were all going to happen anyway as part of a development announced back in the summer of 2017.

+Related: The fight to stop Amazon’s huge new New York office starts now

-- It wasn’t just today’s “lucky” winners who gave hefty handouts to Amazon.
-That’s because the 235 losing proposals—representing cities and regions from 54 states, provinces, and territories—turned over lots of valuable demographic data for free, data which Amazon can use to make all kinds of decisions about how to sell you and your neighbors even more stuff you don’t need in the future.
+- It wasn’t just today’s “lucky” winners that gave hefty handouts to Amazon.
+That’s because the 235 losing proposals–representing cities and regions from 54 states, provinces, and territories–turned over lots of valuable demographic data for free, data which Amazon can use to make all kinds of decisions about how to sell you and your neighbors even more stuff you don’t need in the future.

 - And this last, final, infuriating detail–careful, don’t slam your head too hard against your desk: